mbobra/SHARPs/README.md

 **Space-weather Keywords**

 * The `calculate_swx_fits.py` file contains all the functions to calculate spaceweather keywords from vector magnetic field data.
+Sample data are included in this repository under the `test_fits_files` directory.

 **Coordinates**